slowernews/hamster-system/README.md

         Note with all references regarding a particular subproject:
         Example: @house in portugal.building permit

-		Suggestion: use notes to keep your collection of bookmarks.
+        Suggestion: use reference notes to keep your collection of bookmarks.
         Example: #research@frontend

 ===
+###How to navigate through your notes:

+- I only use 1 *permanent* desktop shortcut to navigate through my notes:

+        Shortcut to NOTES cloud synced folder

+===
 ###How does it look?

-- screenshot of Hamster-GTD using Evernote (*calendar* tag).
+- screenshot of Hamster-GTD using a sublime text editor (calendar folder).

 ![hamster-workflow-screenshot](https://github.com/galfarragem/hamster-gtd/blob/master/examples/hamster-workflow_screenshot%20example2.PNG)